naqtn/ProgrammingInVRChat/unity/DigAndAnnotate/Assets/iwsd_vrc/Tools/OnEditorEmu/dev/need-to-check.md

 ## Trigger

+### Check original behavior of the case parameterBytes is empty
+VRC_TriggerEditor seemes create empty parameterBytes when all parameter are zero.
+Does such action actually work at runtime?

+### Check what happens components found by FindObjectsOfTypeAll are in Prefab for modification

 ### CHECK What happends if multiple VRC_Trigger compnent exists in case of original VRChat client?
 Simply they do them work independently?